mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 The API will be versioned using three integers separated by decimal points.
 Using the example version `1.2.3`:

-1. The first integer represeents an API version the guarantees only backwards compatable changes will be made.
+1. The first integer represents an API version the guarantees only backwards compatible changes will be made.
 I.e. a _core_ implementing API version `1.3` will be able to communicate with Gateways implementing API version `1.0`, `1.1`, `1.2`, or `1.3`.
 Before the first stable release, this first digit will be `0`.

-2. The second integer is incremented when backwards-compatable features are added.
+2. The second integer is incremented when backwards-compatible features are added.

 3. The third integer is incremented when bug fixes are made.